-Because a manic phase makes a person feel good, they will not want to change or see any need to seek help.
-As a result, they often do not seek help, and they remain undiagnosed.
+Because a manic phase makes a person feel good, they may not want to change, and they may not see any need to seek help.
+As a result, they often do not seek help, and they remain without a diagnosis.

 When to see a doctor

 If a person experiences severe episodes of depression or mania, they should seek help from a doctor or a mental health professional, or a friend or loved one should encourage them to do so.

 If a person talks about suicide or attempts suicide, someone should seek emergency treatment immediately.

 People with bipolar disorder are often unaware of their symptoms or reluctant to seek help.
 Family and friends may need to encourage the person to talk to someone about what is going on.

 Treatments for bipolar disorder will include treatment for psychosis, if necessary.
 It usually combines counseling services and appropriate doses of medication.